 The accelerated improvement of HD maps will take autonomous driving to the home stretch.
 Raw data from sensors can be accumulated as a common source of easily accessible data about routes, traffic situations, and environmental changes.
 The key to landing all this big data in one place is the open location platform.

 Vehicle-to-human (V2H) communication is based on a human-machine interface that enables the driver to observe the vehicle AI’s intention before it makes a move.
-Based on natural language processing algorithms and voice recognition, V2H communication can create an extra link between self-driving cars and their owners.
+Based on natural language processing algorithms and voice recognition, V2H communication already simplify interaction experience with navigation infotainment systems and can create an extra link between self-driving cars and their owners.

 Vehicle-to-Vehicle (V2V) communication sets autonomous cars on the most efficient and safest course.
 By communicating with other vehicles, a self-driving car can receive information about upcoming obstacles, traffic congestion, and pedestrians on the road long before they’re in front of the vehicle or appear on the map.